python/mypy/docs/source/running_mypy.rst

     ...will type check the above string as a mini-program (and in this case, will report that ``list[int]`` is not callable).

+You can also use the :confval:`files` option in your :file:`mypy.ini` file to specify which files to check, in which case you can simply run ``mypy`` with no arguments.

 Reading a list of files from a file
 ***********************************